zach721/pyprime/README.md

 numbers.printnumber(100)

 #Save this file ex: pyprime.py
-#In your terminal run " python3 pyprime.py "
+#In your terminal run " python3 pyprime.py " or "python pyprime.py"
 #Voila!
 #You will see all prime numbers between 1-100!
 ```